Executive Director, CA Youth & Camping

 Rabbi Allie oversees all of Camp Newman’s year-round and summer operations, and directly supports Camp Newman’s Associate and Senior Assistant Directors.
 She brings over 18 years of experience as a Jewish professional to this position.
 She believes in the power of Jewish camp to inspire a love of Judaism, allow campers and staff alike to believe in themselves, and to become their best selves.

 Rabbi Allie joined the Camp Newman community in 2012 as a Rosh Eidah (Unit Head) and has since filled the roles of CIT Director, Staff Week Coordinator and from 2014-2018, Associate Director.
 She has been a songleader and teacher in the Chicago suburbs and the Los Angeles Reform Jewish communities since 2000.
 In 2012, Allie was earned a Masters in Jewish Education from the Rhea Hirsch School of Education at Hebrew Union College – Jewish Institute of Religion and was ordained as Rabbi by HUC-JIR in May 2015.
-She lives in the East Bay with her husband, Lane, their son, Jude the Dude, and their pup, Maggie.
+She lives in the East Bay with her husband, Lane, their children, Jude the Dude and Baby JoJo, and their pup, Maggie.

 Kim Press joined the year-round staff as Registrar in 2016, after volunteering at Newman during the summer for many years.
 Kim’s son Micah and daughter Jamie grew up at Newman between 2005 and 2017, so Kim was a Newman parent for a very long time!
 Kim and her husband Marc live in San Rafael and are very active members of Congregation Rodef Sholom.
 When Kim isn’t busy answering parent questions about registration, scholarships, and all things camp-related, she likes to run, row, bake, and read.